CarlosNZ/json-edit-react/README.md

 ## Undo functionality

 Even though Undo/Redo functionality is probably desirable in most cases, this is not built in to the component, for two main reasons:
-1. It would involve too much additional UI and I didn't want this component becoming opinionated about how it should look and feel beyond the essentials (which are mostly customisable/style-able anyway)
+1. It would involve too much additional UI and I didn't want this component becoming opinionated about the look and feel beyond the essentials (which are mostly customisable/style-able anyway)
 2. It is quite straightforward to implement using existing libraries.
-I've used **[use-undo](https://github.com/homerchen19/use-undo)** in the [Demo](https://carlosnz.github.io/json-edit-react/), which is working very well.
+I've used **[use-undo](https://github.com/homerchen19/use-undo)** in the [Demo](https://carlosnz.github.io/json-edit-react/), which is working well.

 ## Issues, bugs, suggestions?